useModalController

 <script setup lang="ts">

-const {confirm} = useModalController()
+const {create} = useModalController()

 const showExample = async () => {

-const value = await confirm?.({props: {title: 'Hello World!'}})
+const value = await create({title: 'Hello World!'})

 }